-Muskegon County Habitat for Humanity builds simple, affordable homes with and for families, couples and individuals in need of housing.
+Muskegon County Habitat for Humanity builds quality, affordable homes in partnership with families, couples and individuals in need of housing.

 How can I get involved?

 Muskegon Habitat is funded entirely by donations and staffed largely with volunteers.
 We are always in need of individuals willing to pitch in to help a neighbor in need.
-Visit our "Get Involved" section to find out ways to donate or volunteer.
+Visit our "Get Involved" section, or follow these links to donate or volunteer.

 If I were to donate funds, how is my money used?

 Administrative costs are covered by the Habitat ReStore revenue so that 100% of cash donations can be used to build and/or repair homes.
 All contributions are used where most needed, for construction materials, building permits, subcontractor fees or other construction expenses.
 For more detailed information visit our Financials page.